fntneves/laravel-transactional-events/README.md

 This Laravel package introduces Transaction-aware Event Dispatcher.<br>
 It ensures the events dispatched within a database transaction are dispatched only if the outer transaction successfully commits.
 Otherwise, the events are discarded and never dispatched.

-*Note:* [Laravel 8.17](https://laravel-news.com/laravel-8-17-0) introduced a new method `DB::afterCommit` that allows one to achieve the same of this package.
-Yet, it falls short in providing the transaction-aware behavior on Eloquent events.
+*Note: [Laravel 8.17](https://laravel-news.com/laravel-8-17-0) introduced a new method `DB::afterCommit` that allows one to achieve the same of this package.
+Yet, it falls short of providing the transaction-aware behavior on Eloquent events.*

 ## Table of Contents